 VIDEOS on this site are of Dr. Kalia's operations.

 Some patients with cervical disc herniations pressing on a nerve or the spinal cord will need the whole disc removed from an approach thru the front of the neck.
-In current practice, when the disc is removed, the space of the disc is replaced with a bone graft (usually from a bone bank donor) along with a titanium plate affixed to the front of the spine, called an anterior cervical discectomy and fusion (ACDF).
+In current practice, when the disc is removed, the space of the disc is replaced with a bone graft (usually from a bone bank donor) along with a titanium plate affixed to the front of the spine, called an anterior cervical discectomy and fusion (ACDF) or an artificial disc.
 Patients usually walk out of the hospital a few hours after surgery.
-In the near future, artificial disc replacement may replace fusion surgery; but for now, an ACDF is the most commonly used approach.
 Some patients are candidates for a surgery to just remove the piece of disc that herniated or have a foraminotomy.
 If the disc herniates out to the side, this is a good approach and avoids a fusion.
 Your doctor will guide you as to the preferred approach in your case.